 When you’re pau lounging, head to Makaluapuna Point just beyond the Ritz’s chapel, where Dragon’s Teeth—a collection of jagged trachyte rock—provides evidence of lava’s power.
 Keep your eyes out for turtles and whales: This is honu and Humpback terrain.

 Top off your west side day with one of the grandest performances on Maui.
-The Feast at Lele—a combination of dancing, music, and dining—is the brainchild of acclaimed chef James McDonald (Pacific’O, I’O), who took the traditional concept of a buffet-style luau and turned it into a more intimate affair.
-Private tables are armed with exceptional waiters, who ferry out an extravagant, five-course dinner inspired by Pacific island nations.
+The Royal Lahaina Luau—a combination of dancing, music, and dining—is often considered the most family-friendly Maui luau with a traditional concept of a buffet-style feast.
+Doing a luau is considered a Maui Must-do!

 Day 4: Ride + Sigh + Imbibe